-- Selected source mode.
-(Camera, Screen Share, or Video File)
+Selected source mode.
+(Blank, Camera, Screen Share or Video File)

-- Video File mode’s Loop Video File setting.
+Video File mode’s When Video Scene Starts and When Video Ends setting.

-- All green screen settings except Fade Level.
+All green screen settings except for Fade Level.
 (Fade Level is specific to the selected video source.)

 Suppose you are running an interview show.
 You may want to have one Scene where it is you and your guest, both displayed with names below your video.
 Then you can create a Scene for just your guest’s video and their name, and another for just your video and your name.
 Then you can quickly switch between all three views during the interview.
 We recommend taking a little time to plan out your overlays and then orchestrate them using Scenes.
 It can help your broadcasts go smoothly.

-- There are two ways to create a Scene from scratch:
+There are three ways to create a Scene from scratch:

-- Select one in the Scenes pull-down button in the Main Window.
+Select one in the Scenes menu in the Main Window

-- Click the Scene’s icon in the Scenes Windows.
+Click the Scene’s play icon in the Scenes Windows.

-- Select your Scene in either the Scene pull-down button or the Scenes Window
+Select your Scene in either the Scene menu or the Scenes Window.

 To make different Scenes that share common components, it’s easier to create a new Scene based on an existing Scene.
 To duplicate a Scene:

-- Scene ➝ Duplicate Current Scene… or click the button in the Scenes Window.
+Scene ➝ Duplicate Current Scene… or click the duplicate icon in the Scenes Window.